project-chip/connectedhomeip/src/controller/python/README.md

 I: 281 [DL] Device Type: 65535 (0xFFFF)
 ```

-Run the following command to establish secure connection over Bluetooth LE, with the following assumptions for the Matter accessory device:
+Run the following command to establish the secure connection over Bluetooth LE, with the following assumptions for the Matter accessory device:
- - The discriminator of the device is 3840
+ - The discriminator of the device is *3840*
- - The setup pin code of the device is 20202021
+ - The setup pin code of the device is *20202021*
- - The temporary Node ID is 1234
+ - The temporary Node ID is *1234*

 ```
 chip-device-ctrl > connect -ble 3840 20202021 1234
 ```

-You may skip providing the last parameter which is a Node ID.
-In such case, the controller will randomly assign it.
+You can skip the last parameter, that is the Node ID.
+If you skip it, the controller will assign it randomly.
 However, note the Node ID down, because it is required later in the configuration process.

-At the end of the secure connection establishment, the Python controller will indicate this by printing the following log:
+At the end of the secure connection establishment, the Python controller prints the following log:

 ```
 Secure Session to Device Established